Star Wars: Ambush at Corellia

 Star Wars: Ambush at Corellia is a novel written by Roger MacBride Allen in 1995.
 The book was published by Bantam Books under the imprint Spectra.
 Ambush at Corellia takes place in the Star Wars universe, in the Star Wars Legends canon, 14 years after the 1983 film Return of the Jedi.

-Plot Summary
+Plot summary

 14 years after Return of the Jedi, a New Republic Intelligence agent comes to Han telling him that they have a hidden enemy and none of the spies for the New Republic have reported back from Corellia.
 The agent asks Han to fulfill a mission for the Republic.
 But when Han goes to his home planet Corellia, he learns that the system of Corellia, consisting of several planets, is on the brink of civil war.

-Suddenly, Han, Leia, an their children are in a very dangerous position.
+Suddenly, Han, Leia, and their children are in a very dangerous position.
 The only visible way out is to meet a rebel leader's impossible demands.
 And with no way to contact Luke Skywalker, Han and Leia are on their own.